Dengue prevention starts at home

 “Dengue mosquitoes only need a small amount of water to breed in, so it’s important to keep the area around your house clean and free of items where water can accumulate, especially in the wet season.”

-Isaac Mayor Anne Baker said residents in an area prone to mosquitos should take adequate steps to protect themselves from being bitten
+Isaac Regional Council Mayor Anne Baker said residents in an area prone to mosquitos should take adequate steps to protect themselves from being bitten.

-“It is also a good idea to make sure your window and door screens do not have any holes in them to prevent mosquitoes from entering your house.”
+“Check your window and door screens to ensure they do not have any holes in them to prevent mosquitoes from entering your house.